Astrochemistry: History of astrochemistry

-The discovery of interstellar formaldehyde – and later, other molecules with potential biological significance, such as water or carbon monoxide – is seen by some as strong supporting evidence for abiogenetic theories of life: specifically, theories which hold that the basic molecular components of life came from extraterrestrial sources.
-This has prompted a still ongoing search for interstellar molecules which are either of direct biological importance – such as interstellar glycine, discovered in a comet within the Solar System in 2009 – or which exhibit biologically relevant properties like chirality – an example of which (propylene oxide) was discovered in 2016 – alongside more basic astrochemical research.
+The detection of formaldehyde—and later other molecules with potential biological relevance, such as water and carbon monoxide—was interpreted by some researchers as supporting abiogenetic hypotheses in which the basic molecular components of life may originate in space.
+This motivated continued searches for interstellar molecules of biological interest, including interstellar glycine, reported in a comet within the Solar System in 2009, and molecules exhibiting biologically relevant properties such as chirality, exemplified by the discovery of interstellar propylene oxide in 2016.
+These discoveries occurred alongside the broader development of modern astrochemical research.

 Spectroscopy

-One particularly important experimental tool in astrochemistry is spectroscopy through the use of telescopes to measure the absorption and emission of light from molecules and atoms in various environments.
-By comparing astronomical observations with laboratory measurements, astrochemists can infer the elemental abundances, chemical composition, and temperatures of stars and interstellar clouds.
-This is possible because ions, atoms, and molecules have characteristic spectra: that is, the absorption and emission of certain wavelengths (colors) of light, often not visible to the human eye.
-However, these measurements have limitations, with various types of radiation (radio, infrared, visible, ultraviolet etc.) able to detect only certain types of species, depending on the chemical properties of the molecules.
-Interstellar formaldehyde was the first organic molecule detected in the interstellar medium.
+One of the most important experimental tools in astrochemistry is spectroscopy, which uses telescopes to measure the absorption and emission of light from atoms and molecules in different astrophysical environments.
+By comparing astronomical observations with laboratory spectra, astrochemists can infer the elemental abundances, chemical composition and temperatures of stars and interstellar clouds.
+This is possible because ions, atoms and molecules have characteristic spectra: that is, they absorb and emit light at specific wavelengths, many of which are not visible to the human eye.
+Different regions of the electromagnetic spectrum (radio, infrared, visible, ultraviolet and others) probe different types of transitions and are therefore sensitive to different kinds of species.